Disabled Man Suing TSA for Alleged Discrimination

 Mr. Costantino: Yes.

-Newscaster: What’s their response, Jonathan?
+Newscaster: What’s their response, Jon?
 Let me ask you that.

 This guy is a Golden Glove boxer.
 As a citizen, I would love to have him as the first line of defense against terrorism in that TSA line.
 If things got out of control, I know for a fact that Michael Costantino could handle himself.